Which of the following inventory items warrants the use of a sing... | Study Prep in Pearson+

 1

-Understand the concept of a single-period inventory model: This model is used for items that have a limited selling period or perish quickly, making it impractical to carry over unsold inventory to the next period.
+Understand the single-period inventory model: This model is used for items that have a short selling period or are perishable, where unsold inventory at the end of the period has little to no value.
+Examples include newspapers, event tickets, or seasonal products.

-Analyze the characteristics of each inventory item: Fresh newspapers have a very short shelf life and lose their value quickly after the day they are published, making them suitable for a single-period inventory model.
+Analyze the characteristics of each inventory item: Office furniture is durable and does not expire, canned food products have a long shelf life, and automobile spare parts are not time-sensitive.
+Daily newspapers, however, lose their value after the day they are published.

-Compare the other options: Canned soup, automobile spare parts, and office supplies do not have a limited selling period.
-These items can be stored and sold over time without losing their value significantly.
+Identify the key feature of daily newspapers: They are highly time-sensitive and have a short lifecycle, making them a perfect candidate for the single-period inventory model.

-Determine the key factor: The single-period inventory model is most appropriate for items with a high risk of obsolescence or perishability within a short time frame.
+Relate the single-period inventory model to the problem: Since the model is designed to minimize overstock and understock for items with a short selling period, daily newspapers fit this criterion.

-Conclude that fresh newspapers sold at a newsstand warrant the use of a single-period inventory model due to their time-sensitive nature.
+Conclude that daily newspapers warrant the use of the single-period inventory model because they align with the model's purpose of managing inventory for perishable or time-sensitive items.

 Watch next